pkaishian/code_conduct/code-of-conduct.md

       6. Removal from the project entirely;
       7. Prohibition from future collaboration with other project participants, for durations up to and including life.

-    d.
-Any crew member found to be responsible for attempted or completed sexual misconduct will have a comprehensive report of the incident sent to their home institution and supervisor, and all efforts will be made to ensure that this report is available to all relevant parties, including potential employers and transfer institutions.
+    4. Any crew member found to be responsible for attempted or completed sexual misconduct will have a comprehensive report of the incident sent to their home institution and supervisor, and all efforts will be made to ensure that this report is available to all relevant parties, including potential employers and transfer institutions.
 It will, however, be up to the home institution if additional disciplinary sanctions will be applied outside of the context of the project.

-    e.
-Additionally, any recommendation or reference from the project leadership for participants found to be responsible for attempted or completed sexual misconduct will be accompanied by this report.
+    5. Additionally, any recommendation or reference from the project leadership for participants found to be responsible for attempted or completed sexual misconduct will be accompanied by this report.

-    f.
-Where the sanctions and consequences imposed by the project leadership does not satisfy the victim, the project leadership will make every reasonable effort to help the victim seek outside recourse and locate a channel for their complaints with the ability to help find a path forward for the victim, including initiation of external investigation through the Ethics Partner Institution, outside mediation or arbitration, and/or the initiation of legal proceeding.
+    6. Where the sanctions and consequences imposed by the project leadership does not satisfy the victim, the project leadership will make every reasonable effort to help the victim seek outside recourse and locate a channel for their complaints with the ability to help find a path forward for the victim, including initiation of external investigation through the Ethics Partner Institution, outside mediation or arbitration, and/or the initiation of legal proceeding.

 ## Footnotes